LouisLi1020/CAKE-Making-Every-Task-a-Piece-of-Cake./docs/GIT_CONVENTIONS.md

    - Click the "Fork" button in the top-right corner
    - This creates a copy of the repository under your GitHub account

+> **Note**: This project is currently in M5.5 development phase with core functionality complete.
+All major features (Tasks, Clients, Users, Feedback) are implemented with full CRUD operations and RBAC.

 2. **Clone Your Fork**
    ```bash
    git clone https://github.com/YOUR_USERNAME/CAKE-Making-Every-Task-a-Piece-of-Cake.git